kyle-n/kyle-n.github.io/_posts/2020-05-17-favorite-movies-2019.md

 ### 30: *Doctor Sleep* (director's cut) | ★★

  In the original *Shining*, the twin girls in the hallway and withered crone in the bathtub were not literal characters as much as manifestations of the madness of the Overlook Hotel.
-They were glimpses of greater powers that toyed with the main characters.

 In *Doctor Sleep*, Flanagan turns them into...
 I don't know, scary Pokemon?
 It sucks to see the  crone do the bathtub scare again and realize, oh, she's a specific spirit with a specific schtick.
-Maybe shrinking down the sights of the original was the point, but it was still for the worse.
+It shrinks the unknowable terror of the original into a collection of kooky monsters.

 ### 29: *Shazam!* | ★★